TheRobBrennan/microsoft-parter-network/modules/Create a Linux virtual machine in Azure/README.md

 ## Configure the network

+Click **Next: Networking >** to move to the **Networking** section.

+In a production environment where we already have other components, you'd want to utilize an _existing_ virtual network.
+That way, your VM can communicate with the other cloud services in your solution.
+If there isn't one defined in this location yet, you can create it here and configure the:

+- **Address space**: The overall IPV4 space available to this network.
+- **Subnets**: The first subnet to subdivide the address space - it must fit within the defined address space.
+Once the VNet is created, you can add additional subnets.

+By default, Azure creates a virtual network, network interface, and public IP for your VM.

+**It's not trivial to change the networking options after the VM has been created, so always double-check the network assignments on services you create in Azure.**

+For this exercise, the defaults should work fine.

 ## Finish configuring the VM and create the image

 # Azure virtual machines IP addresses and SSH options